Location- and scale-free procedures for distinguishing between distribution tail models: Simulation study

-In contrast to the previous section, the range of tests that can be used for the problem of this section is quite wide.
-In this section we consider the tests \eqref{test} and \eqref{test-location} adapted for distinguishing between the hypothesis $H_0: F\in \mathcal{LW}$ and alternative $H_1: F\in\mathcal{RV},$ where $\mathcal{RV}$ is the class of distributions with regularly varying tails that coincides with the Fr\'echet MDA $\mathcal{D}(EV_\gamma), \gamma>0$.
-We compare their efficiency with efficiency of some methods for testing the hypothesis $\tilde H_0: F\in \mathcal{D}(EV_0),$ i.e. the hypothesis of belonging to the Gumbel MDA, against the alternative $H_1,$ we refer to \cite{nevesfraga} for an overview of such methods.
-Namely, we use \begin{enumerate} \item the test proposed by Hasofer and Wang \cite{Hasofer-Wang}, see also \cite{Alves-Neves}, that is based on the Shapiro-Wilk type statistic
+The range of tests that can be used for the problem of this section is quite wide.
+Here we consider the procedures \eqref{test} and \eqref{test-location} adapted for distinguishing between the classes $\mathcal{LW}$ and $\mathcal{RV},$ where $\mathcal{RV}$ is the class of distributions with regularly-varying tails, which coincides with the Fr\'echet MDA $\mathcal{D}(EV_\gamma)$ for $\gamma>0.$ We compare their efficiency with that of some methods for testing the hypothesis $\tilde H_0: F\in \mathcal{D}(EV_0),$ i.e., the hypothesis of belonging to the Gumbel MDA, against the alternative $H_1: F\in \mathcal{D}(EV_\gamma),$ $\gamma>0;$ see \cite{nevesfraga} for an overview of such methods.
+Namely, we use \begin{enumerate} \item the test of \cite{Hasofer-Wang}, see also \cite{Alves-Neves}, based on the Shapiro--Wilk type statistic